qgis/QGIS-Documentation/source/docs/user_manual/print_composer/composer_items/composer_map.rst

    Map Layers Dialog

-If you want to keep the map item consistent with an exiting map theme, use |selectString| :guilabel:`Follow map theme` and select the desired theme.
+If you want to keep the map item consistent with an existing map theme, use |selectString| :guilabel:`Follow map theme` and select the desired theme.
 (See :ref:`map_themes` to find out how to configure map themes.)
 Any changes applied to the theme in QGIS' main window (using the replace theme